Who should read Atomic Habits Summary? And why?

 The author says that you should find yourself an accountability partner.
 It’d help you to stay on track.

 Most people usually give up when things get boring.
-If you have an accountability partner, he/she will help you remind your goal or the reason you started building a habit in the first place.
+If you have an accountability partner, they will help you remind your goal or the reason you started building a habit in the first place.

 The reason why good habits are hard